kailash-manasarovar/statement/docs/timeline/2026/july.md

 ### No more stories

 - Online communication from day 1 demands "no more stories".
-- So I tell them on Substack, OK, no more stories, and you can see I stop writing at the point I had stopped in the repo.
+- So I tell them on Substack, OK, no more stories, and you can see I stop my writing schedule (it's a solid routine) at the point I had stopped in the repo before I arrived.
-- But then, *HUGE* story additions keep coming in from the past (like pre-2000), so I ended up doing a huge amount of writing/editorial on past sections and new past sections.
+- But then, *HUGE* story additions keep coming in from the past (like pre-2000), so I ended up doing a huge amount of writing/editorial on past sections.
 - Why would they be so keen for me to stop writing?
 - I did wonder at the time, but it seemed sensible to play their game at least till I figured out what was going on.
-- When I got to Israel, I started writing again from where I left off, and posted about it on Facebook.
+- When I got to Israel, and settled down in Jerusalem, I started writing again from where I left off, and posted about it on Facebook.

 ![No more stories my ass](../../content/images/no-more-stories-my-ass.png)

 ### Another bridge

 - The whole "bridge to Israel" is a major theme, from the moment I got in the taxi at the Holiday Inn.
-- They flashed up Isaiah on his screen and were playing songs with very suggestive "bridge" lyrics, perhaps that was even the song title: *You're mine!*.
+- They flashed up Isaiah on his screen and were playing songs with very suggestive "bridge" lyrics, perhaps that was even the song title: *You're mine!*
+- In class there was a lot about how lonely I was going to be there, how Israel is the world's laundry, all sort of rubbish.
 - At the house, they were implying (online on social media, on Netflix Snoopy videos and then when Netflix stopped working on the Snoopy videos on YouTube) that Bibi was watching me in the house.
 - Things I did in the house were repeated back at me so I know for sure they really are watching.
 - They told me I shouldn't waft if I fart - which is something I used to do back in the day, long long ago in Carrer Furs, when I had no idea I was being watched 24/7.